unlight/nightmare-xpath/readme.md

 	var links = yield Nightmare()
 		.goto("http://example.com/")
 		.xpath("//a[@href]", function(node) {
-			// We can not return DOM element to nodejs,
+			// We cannot return DOM element to nodejs,
 			// we must return serializable object or primitive.
-			// If fucntion omitted, node.toString() will be used. return {
+			// If function is omitted, node.toString() will be used. return {
 				href: node.href,
 				innerText: node.innerText